 Fred married 18 year old Sarah Morgan on 30 September 1822 at St Lukes, Liverpool, Sydney.

-Sarah was born in Sydney in 1804, and baptised at St Johns, Parramatta on 16 February 1804.
+Sarah was born in Sydney on 16 February 1804, and baptised at St Johns, Parramatta on 4 November 1804.

 Ellen, convicted of larceny with her first husband William Frazer, had arrived on the “Charlotte” on 22 January 1788.
 Sarah’s father William Morgan came as a free settler, guarding the convict troops on the “Neptune” arriving in Sydney in the Second Fleet in 1790, one of them being his first wife, but that’s another story, and can found on William’s page.